rengeng1986/Sidebar-Tabs/README.md

 # Sidebar-Tab
 # Task:
-Make web page layout from .psd.
+Make adaptive web page layout from .psd.
 The page should work in latest browsers since IE10.

 Make script(whithout any library) for `tabs`: